 I edit California English the journal of the California Association of Teachers of English and worked on the planning committee for the 2009 National Assessment for Educational Progress (NAEP) Reading Framework and the 2011 NAEP Writing Framework.
 I am a consulting author on the new Into Reading and Into Literature programs from HMH.

-In 2015 I was awarded the International Literacy Association’s Adolescent Literacy Thought Leader Award and in 2016 the CEL Exemplary Leadership Award.
-I have been named by the U.S. Department of Education to serve on the National Assessment Governing Board overseeing the NAEP assessments.
-I am the incoming president of ILA’s Adolescent Literacy group.
+I have been awarded the International Literacy Association’s Adolescent Literacy Thought Leader award and the NCTE Exemplary Leadership Award along with the California Association of Teachers of English Career Achievement Award.
+I served on the National Assessment Governing Board and am the incoming president of ILA’s Adolescent Literacy group.
 For additional information, please download my full resume here.

 When I was ten years old, I was in the car taking my mother to hospital to give birth to my youngest brother.
 The route to the hospital passed the library and I was unreasonably (according to my father) insistent that we stop so that I could take out another book.
 That story has passed into family folklore but it illustrates how I read as a child.
 I read anything: lives of the saints, romantic novels, Tolstoy, Dostoevsky, Huxley, Hemingway, Scott Fitzgerald - anything and everything in print without discrimination.
 Did I understand all I read?
 Without doubt, I did not, but a childhood spent among books prepared me for a lifetime as a reader.
 The thrill of opening a new book has never gone away.